 If you’ve only relocated the log files and haven’t changed the domain name The problem was caused by missing photos, and the folder containing these images is broken, and you must manually re-upload the folder.

 In other circumstances, such as when your blog’s domain name changes, you’ll need to update all of your database URLs.
-In the following lesson, WordPress images not showing after migration, I’ll show you how to fix the problem.
+In the following lesson, WordPress images not showing after migration, We at ARZ Host, will show you how to fix the problem.

 There are various reasons why photos in WordPress disappear.
 WordPress images not showing after migration, The following are the most common: